 So in effect, when creating an EHR product using blockchain, you’ll be merging together blockchain and good old cloud technologies like Amazon Web Services via APIs.
 That way, you’ll be able to integrate with off-chain data sets.

 Patientory is a blockchain-based EHR solution that avoids being called that and prefers the metaphor of a bridge connecting siloed medical and health record-keeping systems.
 The company takes a user-centric approach, connecting patients with care providers via a mobile app.
 Patients pay for storing their data on the chain with a proprietary cryptocurrency.

 To record transactions, patients need to spend virtual currency, and then providers and patients can encrypt and decrypt info using the underlying blockchain technology.

 Medibloc is a startup working on several healthcare products for early adopters, one of which is Dr.Palette — a blockchain-powered EMR (helps encrypt data) that works through a mobile app for patients and provides a web interface for doctors.

 The next best thing distributed ledger technology can do for healthcare is to help us verify medicine’s origin and make sure we use legal, credible drugs from real pharmaceutical companies.

 Apparently, the pharma industry keeps losing billions because of counterfeit drugs every year.
-So having a decentralized system tracking medicine throughout the supply chain where it’s nearly impossible to forge a drug definitely adds value.
+So it definitely adds business value to have a decentralized system with automatically trackable medicine and assets throughout the supply chain where it’s nearly impossible to forge a drug.